Xe/site/blog/we-have-go-2.markdown

 they changed this to default to `~/go` (with an easy to use command to influence the defaults without having to set an environment variable).
-I don't personally understand the arguments people have for wanting to keep their home directory "clean", but the arguments are valid regardless.</xeblog-conv>
+I don't personally understand the arguments people have for wanting to keep their home directory "clean", but their preferences are valid regardless.</xeblog-conv>

 Overall I think GOPATH was a net good thing for Go.
 It had its downsides, but as far as these things go it was a very opinionated place to start from.
 This is